stamaimer/coin/README.md

 ### Run for development

-- make `instance` directory, and create `config.py`, write private configuration in it.
+- copy `config.py.example` to `config.py` in instance directoty, rewrite and new private configuration of your own in it.
-- create virtual environment with `virtualenv venv`
+- run `start.sh` to create virtual environment
-- activate the virtual environment with `source venv/bin/activate`
-- install dependency packages with `pip install -r requirements.txt`
 - run with `python run.py` or `python manage.py runserver`